meaLuda/meaLuda/README.md

 > ---

 <p>
-An <strong>insightful strategic</strong> leader and Data Engineer with an interest in developing and implementing data-driven solutions to <strong>complex business problems</strong> with a focus on approaches such as MLOps that allow organizations to alleviate issues on their path to AI with ROI by providing a technological backbone for managing Machine Learning life cycle through automation and scalability and improving the customer experience to gain an in-depth understanding of organizational objectives.
+An <strong>insightful strategic</strong> Data Engineer with an interest in developing and implementing data-driven solutions to <strong>complex business problems</strong> with a focus on approaches such as MLOps that allow organizations to alleviate issues on their path to AI with ROI by providing a technological backbone for managing Machine Learning life cycle through automation and scalability and improving the customer experience to gain an in-depth understanding of organizational objectives.
 </p>

 > ---